Meet the Moscow Ballet "Dance With Us" Audition Directors

 Romana Dumanska, a ballerina with Moscow Ballet, will add Audition Director to her list of accomplishments this season.
 Most recently Romana won First Prize performing a solo from “Napoli” at the International Ballet and Contemporary Dance Competition in Lecce, Italy and she was a finalist at the International Dance Competition in Spoleto 2017.
 In addition to performing as a soloist, Romana teaches children ballet and more in 'Kindergarden’ classes for 5 and 6 year olds, at Summer Ballet Camp and she is a ballet teacher at the Lviv School of Classical and Modern Ballet as well.

-Elena Pedan joins Moscow Ballet as Soloist and Audition Director for the 2017 25 th Anniversary Tour of Swan Lake and the Great Russian Nutcracker across North America!
-Elena also tours internationally throughout Europe and China as Guest Artist.
-In 2016 Elena was invited to audition for resident choreographer Erik Othelius Sörensen at Paris' famous dance theatre the Moulin Rouge.
-She was born in Dnipropetrovsk, Ukraine's fourth largest city lying southeast of the capital Kiev, on the historic Dnieper River and at 9 years old she was accepted at ballet school, studying there until her teens, when she was accepted at the Dnipropetrovsk College of Theater.
+Olena Pedan joins Moscow Ballet as Soloist and Audition Director for the 2017 25th Anniversary Tour of Swan Lake and the Great Russian Nutcracker across North America!
+Olena also tours internationally throughout Europe and China as Guest Artist.
+In 2016 Olena was invited to audition for resident choreographer Erik Othelius Sörensen at Paris' famous dance theatre the Moulin Rouge.

-Anastasia Gnatyshyn began studying ballet when she was just 7 years old at the Lviv State Ballet School in Ukraine.
-She continued her studies at Lviv College of Choreography for Classic Ballet and later she graduated from the esteemed Kharkov Academy of Culture receiving a degree as choreographer and as elementary school teacher.
+Anastasiya began studying ballet when she was 7 years old and asked her mother to take her to the Lviv State Ballet School in Ukraine.
+She reports that studying at ballet school was not always easy or fun, but she never thought to stop going to ballet school even though sometimes she cried and couldn’t execute the moves.
+She continued her studies at Lviv College of Choreography for Classic Ballet later graduating from the esteemed Kharkov Academy of Culture and receiving a degree as choreographer and as elementary school teacher.

 Maria Morari premieres with Moscow Ballet on the 2017 25 th Anniversary Tour of North America.
 She started her professional career as a ballerina at the National Theatre for Ballet and Opera in Chișinău, the capitol city of Moldova.
 She has toured around the world performing the classic Russian ballet repertoire including Swan Lake, Giselle, Snow White and the Seven Dwarfs, Don Quixote, Spartacus, Chippolino, Coppelia, Romeo and Juliet and the Great Russian Nutcracker.